huwcarwyn/react-context-modals/README.md

 To set up the library - all you need to do is wrap your app in the context provider, like so:

 ```
-import { ModalProvider } from 'simple-react-modals'
+import { ModalProvider } from 'react-context-modals'

 export const App = () => {
     return (